 - Sputnik V

-What rules are in place at airports?
+What rules are in place at airports in Oman?

-Authorities also advise checking in for flights online to cut down on face-to-face contact at the airport.
+Authorities also advise checking-in for flights online to cut down on face-to-face contact at the airport.
 It is also recommended to avoid carrying phones or other items in your hands when navigating check-in and security checkpoints.

 Only passengers with valid air tickets are allowed entry to airports in Oman, so those departing from Muscat or Salalah cannot bring friends or family to the airport with them.

 Do I need to quarantine if I travel to Oman?

 There is no more mandatory quarantine for passengers who meet the entry requirements, including being fully vaccinated.